yiwan330445/rcc/docs/troubleshooting.md

   and look them thru
 - what is first error your see in console output, and what is last error your see, then look between
+- also look thru all warnings and failures too

 ## Reporting an issue